 How long Does It Take to Lose Weight on Semaglutide?

-You may start losing weight on semaglutide in the first four weeks of treatment, but it might take several months to get the full effects.
-While this may vary from person to person, other factors, such as food and activity, might influence the rate of weight loss.
+You may start losing weight on semaglutide within the first four weeks of treatment, but it may take several months to achieve the full effects.
+While this may vary from person to person, other factors, such as diet and physical activity, may also influence the rate of weight loss.

 According to clinical trials, people on a weekly semaglutide dosage can expect to lose an average of 5–10% of their body weight.
 Patients who were overweight lost 5.9% of their body weight after three months of weekly semaglutide injections.
 The average weight loss was 10.9% after 6 months of weekly injections.